nimiq-network/developer-reference/README.md

 # Nimiq Blockchain
 [Nimiq](https://nimiq.com/) is a frictionless payment protocol for the web.
 For a high-level introduction please read the [Nimiq White Paper](https://medium.com/nimiq-network/nimiq-a-peer-to-peer-payment-protocol-native-to-the-web-ffd324bb084).
 The source code is available on [GitHub](https://github.com/nimiq-network/core).

+We believe in communicating our concepts and approaches as clearly as possible because the easier it is to dive into the details, the more people will do it and the better works the peer-reviewing process which is essential for the hardening of our protocol.

 This technical documentation contains:

 * [Data Schemas](#data-schemas)